A SAT Encoding for Optimal Clifford Circuit Synthesis: The Resulting Optimal Synthesis Method

 Once a suitable \mbox{time-step} limit $T$ has been determined---either by the method described above, from the original circuit itself, or the canonical form of Aaronson and Gottesman---there are two options for performing the actual optimization:

 In standard SAT encodings, each constraint added to the problem instance is regarded a \emph{hard} constraint, i.e., it needs to be satisfied at all times in order for the obtained solution to be valid.
-Using these standard capabilities of a SAT solver to tackle the underlying optimization problem, a binary search scheme can be used to determine the optimal solution, by iteratively adapting the \mbox{time-step} limit.
-This proceeds until a feasible solution is found for $T$ \mbox{time-steps} but no solution can be found for $T-1$ \mbox{time-steps}.
+Using these standard capabilities of a SAT solver to tackle the underlying optimization problem, a binary search scheme can be used to determine the optimal solution by iteratively adapting the \mbox{time-step} limit~$T$.
+The value $T$ is adapted based on the halfway distance between an upper and a lower limit---in the first iteration, the upper limit is given by the canonical form of Aaronson and Gottesman, while the lower bound is 1.
+Upon achieving satisfiability with a given $T$, the new upper limit is set to be the current $T$.
+Should a $T$ not produce a satisfiable solution, the lower limit is set to be the current $T$.
+The process is repeated until a solution can be found for $T$ \mbox{time-steps} but not for $T-1$ \mbox{time-steps}---yielding the \emph{optimal} solution.

 In contrast, MaxSAT formulations also accept \emph{soft} constraints which need not be satisfied necessarily.
 The goal of corresponding solvers is to \emph{maximize} the number of satisfied soft constraints.
 Soft constraints generally are additionally associated with a weight, which is used to determine the relative importance of the constraint.